reframejs/reframe/docs/overview.template.md

 ### Introduction

 Reframe is a framework to create web apps.
-It is rapid and removable.

 Reframe's stack is:
 React (or Vue) + Webpack + Node.js (optional) + TypeORM (optional).